 The marketing funnel, also known as the purchasing cycle, forms the framework of an inbound marketing strategy.
 And yet, it regularly receives intense criticism due to its popularity.

 The purpose of the marketing funnel is to provide a visual, strategic and statistical image of the notion of acquisition.

-It forms the framework of digital marketing strategies, providing greater visibility of the workings of marketing, from website visitors to confirmed clients:
+And it forms the framework of most digital marketing strategies, providing greater visibility to the workings of marketing, from website visitors to confirmed clients:

 This marketing funnel lets you calculate a multitude of interim figures and conversion rates.
 These are known as key performance indicators, or KPIs.

 Let’s take an example:

 • For 1000 visitors, I have 40 that leave their contact details on my website, which is a conversion rate of 4% of visitors into leads.

 • Of these 40 people, I send half to my sales team, which is a conversion rate of 50% of leads to prospects.

 • Of these 20 people, the sales team estimate that 10 meet requirements of BANT (Budget : there is money allocated to the project, Authority: the contact has the authority to make decisions or has indicated that they have it, Need: they have a definite need, Timing: it’s the right time – not two years from now).
 The conversion rate of prospect to qualified prospect is 50%.